hmbaghdassarian/human_me/docs/install.md

 Note: Disregard the requirements that are delineated in solvmepy's README, with the exception of gfortran (#4).
 The remainder should have been appropriately installed with installation of human_me, if necessary.

-⋅⋅⋅i) download the qminos file into a specified solver directory, which we refer to here as "solver_parent_directory".
+⋅⋅⋅3a) download the qminos file into a specified solver directory, which we refer to here as "solver_parent_directory".

-⋅⋅⋅ii) the solver can be installed using the human_me Makefile as follows:
+⋅⋅⋅3b) the solver can be installed using the human_me Makefile as follows:

 ```console
 $make -C <path/to/human_me/> install-qminos SOLVER_PATH=<path/to/solver/solver_parent_directory>